 Additional desired qualifications

-- Strong written and oral communication skills, including public speaking.
+- Strong written and oral communication skills, including public

 - Demonstrated commitment to equity, diversity and inclusion.

-CONTACT: Questions may be addressed to Andrew Slade, 218-727-0800, email@example.com
+CONTACT: Please reach out to Andrew Slade, 218-727-0800, email@example.com